Nulim/faisal.elashay/README.md

 Once Visual Studios is installed and the project has been cloned, please ensure the following NuGet packages are installed to ensure no compatibility issues.

-You can access the Nuget Package Manager by searching for it in Visual Studios (CTRL + Q).

-Alternatively, from the menu bar, you can select (Project -> Manage NuGet Packages...)

 ```bash
 coverlet.collector
 Microsoft.Extensions.Configuration